CompEvol/beast2-site/_posts/2022-08-22-what-will-change-in-v2-7-0-for-developers.md

 * fix remaining import and other compilation issues.
 Then build the package and install by hand.
 * run the `PackageHealthChecker` application that comes with `BEAST.app` on the package, and update the `version.xml` files, example XML files and other issues indicated by the package health checker.

-There is a more [detailed description](https://github.com/rbouckaert/beast2/blob/master/scripts/migrate.md).
+There is a more [detailed description](https://github.com/rbouckaert/beast2/blob/master/scripts/migrate.md) on migrating packages.

 ## "Help me choose" feature for BEAUti